MalayAgr/generative-ai-with-llms-notes/markdown/Week 3/Reinforcement Learning From Human Feedback/Reinforcement Learning From Human Feedback (RLHF).md

 ![rlhf-reward-value-good](../../assets/rlhf-reward-value-good.png)

+> [!NOTE]
-> **Note**: Probabilities is the output of the reward model after applying a softmax activation.
+> Probabilities is the output of the reward model after applying a softmax activation.

 A "bad reward" for a toxic completion might be as shown below.